tstone/frontbox-rs/README.md

 pub struct MyTupleLikeThing(i8, i8);
 ```

-### Events
+#### Emitting Event

-Events are events which are broadcast to to all systems.
+Events are broadcast to to all systems.
 While it's technically possible for every system to emit every event, in practice typically only a small handle of systems emit a particular event.

 ```rust
 ctx.emit(MyCustomThing2 { prop1: 4, prop2: "example".to_string() });